OliverMa1/DT-synth/README.md

      program with execution details.
 The execution details includes number of rounds between teacher and learner, number of Positive, Negative and Horn samples, the total time taken by the learner and the verification process.

+The data is saved in the directory /scripts/Tabulated-Data

 Changing games
 --------------
 Most of the benchmarks are available as .json file in data/benchmarks.